ahdurrani/Amazon-web-services-Projects/Designing a simple, scalable, hosting architecture.md

 ## Project Overview

 This project aims to provide a low-cost AWS solution to address the challenge of seamless application deployment and efficient data management.
-By leveraging various AWS services such as EC2, ELB, Route 53, RDS PostgreSQL, and S3 Glacier Deep Archive, we have designed a scalable and resilient infrastructure setup.
+By leveraging various AWS services such as EC2, ELB, Route 53, RDS PostgreSQL, and S3 object storage, we have designed a scalable and resilient infrastructure setup.

 ## Key Features